For part 2 click here

 - over the skirt the women put a catrincă or fotă – a piece resembling an apron but used for aesthetic reason with various colors and designs sewn on it.
 The fotă had either one piece worn in the front; two pieces worn in front and back; or all wrap-around skirt.

 Women’s head-wear differed from region to region.
-They wore a scarf or a white veil made of borangic (natural romanian silk), both of whom had decorative floral motifs.
+They wore a scarf or a white veil made of borangic (natural romanian silk).
 Like most cultures around the world, young unmarried girls left their hair uncovered, unless it was a holiday/ special celebration or they visited church.

 For men – white long pants called iţari or cioareci, made from cotton or wool (depending on the season), white shirt, waistcoat (pieptar, vestă).